panzi/mediaextract/README.md

 	                                  PAL, RDI, RMI, SGT, STY, WAV and more) s3m      ScreamTracker III files
 	                         smk      Smaker files
-	                         xm       Extended Module files
+	                         text     7-bit ASCII and UTF-8 files (only printable code points) xm       Extended Module files

 	                       WARNING: Because MP1/2/3 files do not have a nice file magic, using the 'mpg123' format may cause *a lot* of false positives.
 Nowadays MP3 files usually have an ID3v2 tag at the start, so using the 'id3v2' format is the better option anyway.

 	                       The detection accuracy of MOD files is not much better and of MPEG TS it is even worse and thus the 'mpg123', 'mpegts' and 'mod' formats are per default disabled.

 	                       NOTE: When using only the 'mpg123' format but not 'id3v2' any ID3v2 tag will be stripped.
 ID3v1 tags will still be kept.

 	                       If '-' is written before a format name the format will be removed from the set of formats to extract.
 E.g. extract everything except tracker files:

 	                         mediaextract --formats=all,-tracker data.bin